grandy0831/CE-Plant-Monitor/README.md

 <br>

 #### 6. **Generate an HTML page**
+A complete working example of the code  is [available here on GitHub]

 #### 7. **Sending Soil Data to MQTT**
 #### 8. **Setting up a RPi as a gateway**
 #### 9. **Installing InfluxDB on RPi**